ecovillage/7linden-office-meta/README.md

 # 7linden-office-meta

-Create a .deb package (suitable for xbuntu, Debian, Linux Mint).
+Create a .deb package (suitable installation candidate for xbuntu, Debian, Linux Mint linux distribution).

 The package just depends on a number of important tools for our office-environments.

 ## Package building

 To build the package you need to have [FPM](https://github.com/jordansissel/fpm) in the path and call `create.sh`.

+### Package release

+To ease integration with other tools, a version bump should be tagged with the current version number.
+As the packages version is inferred by `create.sh` from the `VERSION` file, this is the recommended behaviour:

+  - Improve code.
+  - Raise `VERSION` (mind semantic versioning).
+  - Commit, tag and push the stuff: git add VERSION; git commit -m "raise VERSION to `cat VERSION`" git tag -a "`cat VERSION`" -m "`cat VERSION`" git push --tags

 ## License